• Menu

 Welcome to Colorful Colorado sign, taken in 1996.
 Photo by: Jimmy Emerson, DVM

-There was an outcry that the state return the uncolorful “Welcome to Colorful Colorado” signs to their rightful welcoming locations.
+There was an outcry that the state returns the uncolorful “Welcome to Colorful Colorado” signs to their rightful welcoming locations.
 It was a sense that tradition had been broken and Coloradans everywhere decided they needed the old signs quickly returned next to every highway and byway leading to the now famous Colorado Rocky Mountains.

 • 6 from the West